 Devil’s Den is a swimming hole that’s 60 ft underground and the top of this cave collapsed, so there is a beautiful light beam that shines into the water.
 This is privately owned and you will need to pay to get in OR you can sign up to do scuba certifications here!

 Once you arrive, there might be a wait (especially on the weekends) and you can rent snorkeling or scuba diving gear.

 Downtown St. Petersburg (45 minutes)

 Great place to walk around on the water, look at the endless murals, and go to some really fun bars!
-Clearwater beach has more of a touristy, beach bar feel.
-If you want a more local and lively night out, head over to downtown St. Pete!
-Some of my favorite bars are Pour, Mandarin Hide, and Park & Rec.
+Clearwater beach has more of a touristy, beach bar feel but if you want a more local and lively night out, head over to downtown St. Pete!
+Some of my favorite bars are Pour, Mandarin Hide, Dog Bar, and Park & Rec.